DSharpPlus/DSharpPlus/docs/articles/audio/lavalink/setup.md

 ---
-uid: audio_lavalink_intro
+uid: audio_lavalink_setup
-title: Lavalink Introduction
+title: Lavalink Setup
 ---

 # Lavalink - the newer, better way to do music